-- Tour the grounds with the Historical Landscape Tour to visit the Annie DuPont Formal Garden is a wonderful formal garden created in the early twentieth century in the area where the Madison garden once existed, and to discover a trove of champion trees and unique plantings.
+- Tour the grounds with the Historical Landscape Tour to visit the Annie DuPont Formal Garden, a wonderful formal garden created in the early twentieth century in the area where the Madison garden once existed, and to discover a trove of champion trees and unique plantings.

-- Montpelier is the site of continual archaeological excavations, and archaeologists have unearthed thousands of Madison-era artifacts on the property and have helped to discover and interpret the lives of those who lived and worked at Montpelier.
+- Montpelier is the site of continual archaeological excavations where archaeologists have unearthed thousands of Madison-era artifacts on the property and have helped to discover and interpret the lives of those who lived and worked at Montpelier.

-Thomas Jefferson’s Monticello (29 miles, 40-45 minute drive): Thomas Jefferson was the quintessential Virginian.
+(29 miles, 45 minute drive): Thomas Jefferson was the quintessential Virginian.
 He loved Virginia, he loved America, and he loved democracy.
 One of the most remarkable thinkers of the last 250 years, Jefferson built an immortal legacy in the heart of Virginia wine country.
 Monticello is an amazing place, and is the only home in America listed on the UNESCO World Heritage List.

 Monticello has established the Robert H. Smith Center and is offering tours of Montalto, a stunning mountain-top property next to Monticello.
 Montalto commands spectacular views of the Virginia piedmont, and one can literally see most of central Virginia from this gorgeous peak.

-Minutes from Monticello, Ash Lawn-Highland is an excellent compliment to the other Presidential homes in the region.
+Minutes from Monticello, Highland is an excellent compliment to the other Presidential homes in the region.
 In addition, the Ash Lawn Opera treats guests of the Holladay House to fine performing arts.
 Formerly located at the presidential home, the opera now performs at the Paramount Theater in Charlottesville.

-Zachary Taylor’s Montebello: Although historians disagree about the precise birthplace of Zachary Taylor, most regard Montebello as the most likely site.
+Although historians disagree about the precise birthplace of Zachary Taylor, most regard Montebello as the most likely site.
 Montebello is privately owned and closed to the public, but an historic marker designates the property.
 Zachary Taylor and James Madison were relatives.
 Taylor Park, a central landmark in Orange across the street from the Holladay House (and a frequent venue for intimate weddings and elopements), is named for the Taylor family.

 Civil War Sites